South Tynedale Railway: Developments

 The extended line from Kirkhaugh to Lintley Halt was officially opened in Saturday 12 May 2012 by Lord Inglewood, a long-time friend of the railway society.

 On the same day Cumbria County Council handed over documents confirming a Community Asset Transfer of the Society's leased land in Cumbria.
 Work to gain a similar status in Northumberland is ongoing with Northumberland County Council.

 In September 2012 the Heritage Lottery Fund made an award that allows development work on a full bid for the Slaggyford extension to proceed.
 The bid also included innovative 'green' initiatives to update the railway's buildings, equipment and infrastructure in and around Alston.
-The final outcome of the bid is anticipated in January 2014.
+The outcome of the bid is anticipated in January 2014.